Trump to call families of slain soldiers, questions Obama

 Press Secretary Sarah Huckabee Sanders said later that Trump “wasn’t criticizing predecessors, but stating a fact.”
 She said that presidents didn’t always call families of those killed in battle: “Sometimes they call, sometimes they send a letter, other times they have the opportunity to meet family members in person.”

 Bush’s commitment to writing to all military families of the dead and to reaching out by phone or meeting with many others came despite the enormity of the task.
 In the Iraq war alone, U.S. combat deaths were highest during his presidency, exceeding 800 each year from 2004 through 2007.
-The number fell to 313 in Bush’s last year in office as the insurgency faded.
 Bush once said he felt the appropriate way to show his respect was to meet family members in private.

 Obama declared an end to combat operations in Iraq in August 2010 and the last U.S. troops were withdrawn in December 2011.
 As Obama wound down that war, he sent tens of thousands more troops into Afghanistan in 2009 and 2010, and the death count mounted.
 From a total of 155 Americans killed in Afghanistan in 2008, which was Bush’s last full year in office, the number jumped to 311 in 2009 and peaked the next year at 498.
 In all, more than 1,700 died in Afghanistan on Obama’s watch.